How You Can Facilitate Home Funerals in Your Community

 Connect with your local Funeral Consumers Alliance chapter.
 Find a chapter in your state, talk to them, see what they have available about home funerals.
 If they do an annual funeral home price list survey, obtain a copy of it so you know what funeral homes are charging in your area for their various services.

-3) Get to know your home funeral community
+Connect to the home funeral community

 Find groups or Meetupsin your area that are already discussing the topic of death and dying (such as Death Cafes).

-Meet with your friends and share the idea of home funerals and see if you can answer all of their questions.
+Meet with your friends and share the idea of home funerals and see if you can answer their questions.
 The questions you can't answer are the important ones because they let you know where you need more information.

 Write an editorial in the local paper about the benefits of home funerals.